Blokblokovich/ChordViewer/README.md

 # ChordViewer

 A little program for viewing relative keys.
+Will be cross-paltform app.

 (0.0.2 alpha version)